Cluster Munition Ban Policy

-Indonesia stockpiles cluster munitions, but it has not disclosed information on the types and quantities.
+Indonesia possesses cluster munitions, but it has not shared information on the types and quantities stockpiled.

 For more details on Indonesia’s policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 91–92.

 Previously, Indonesia participated in the First Review Conference in 2015, the convention’s meetings of States Parties in 2011, 2012 and 2016 as well as and intersessional meetings in 2011–2015

 Philippines Mission to the UN and other international organizations in Geneva press release, “Philippines hosts webinar to promote Convention on Cluster Munitions among ASEAN Member States,” Manila and Geneva, 29 July 2020.